Guide to Casinos and Gaming in New Orleans

-When you’re not dusting powdered sugar off your shirt from beignets or learning about the diverse cultures that influenced New Orleans, stop by these casinos to get your gaming on.
+When you’re not dusting powdered sugar off your shirt from beignets or learning about the diverse cultures that influenced the Crescent City, stop by these casinos to get your gaming on.
 From pulling the lever at the hottest slots to picking a color in roulette, these gaming houses have something for everyone, plus mouthwatering dining options and comfortable hotel rooms.

 Boomtown is all about letting the good times roll — or laissez les bons temps rouler since we’re in New Orleans — in its 30,000 square feet of gaming space located on a riverboat.
 That’s right, you can bet the night away from the decks of a steamboat!
 But before you head down to the water for the evening, check into their 150-room hotel, where the beds come equipped with angel-soft pillow-top mattresses.
-Have dinner at one of the four restaurants — might we suggest Pier 4’s decadent lobster tails?
-After dinner play on a slot or video-poker machine — they have 1,200 in total.
+Have dinner at one of their restaurants — might we suggest Pier 4’s decadent lobster tails?
+After dinner play on a slot or video-poker machine.
 Or take up three-card poker, blackjack, baccarat, craps or pai gow poker.
 The casino is open 24 hours a day, 365 days a year, so you’ll never miss the action.
 Plus, the riverboat is a 15-minute drive from downtown New Orleans and offers meeting and event space.

 This decked-out steamboat, with a blazing, blinking neon sign will call to your gamer dreams.
-Step aboard the Treasure Chest Casino, located 30 minutes from New Orleans, to play almost 1,000 of the most popular slot titles as well as 36 table games.
+Step aboard the Treasure Chest Casino, located about 30 minutes from New Orleans in Kenner, to play almost 1,000 of the most popular slot titles as well as many table games.
 Sit in a comfortable red-and-gold chair while you take a chance at minibaccarat, fortune pai gow, Mississippi stud and flop poker.
 Feeling a little famished after winning?
-Visit the Vista Buffet with its wide selection of seafood, home cookin’, Italian, Asian and more or Cafe Pontchartrain, where they serve up po’boys, salads, hamburgers and daily specials.
-Has your arm gotten tired from the slots?
-Head to the Caribbean Showroom, home to concerts and family entertainment.
+Try Cafe Pontchartrain, where they serve up po’boys, salads, hamburgers and daily specials.

-The U.S.’s third-oldest racetrack welcomes visitors with open arms to play the slot machines or bet on races using off-track betting options.
+The Fair Grounds is one of the nation’s oldest racetracks, in operation since 1872.
+Here, visitors are welcome to play the slot machines or bet on races using off-track betting options.
 At the Fair Grounds Race Course, you’ll hear the thudding of horse hooves and see the reflection of the bright jockey uniforms as you test your luck on the 600 slot machines.
 After a big win at the slots, parade around the winner’s circle like a racehorse.
-Take advantage of free parking and pop by the Gentilly Grill for gumbo.
+Be sure to pop by the Gentilly Grill for gumbo.
 Taking in an early-morning race?
-Enjoy PJ’s Sweet Slots, a New Orleans specialty coffee house with freshly baked croissants.
 The course is also welcoming of events and meetings, plus they host the New Orleans Jazz & Heritage Festival each spring.